Hap Boy

 Famous people named Hap

-Hap Collins — character in 'The Bottoms' by Joe R. Lansdale.
+Hap Collins is a fictional character best known as the protagonist in the novel series by Joe R. Lansdale.

 Fictional characters named Hap